8.7. Ground floor awnings between 20 and 30 sqm in size - Chartered Professional Engineer

 Large awning over deck

-Before you begin, please read the notes for ground floor awnings.
+Before you begin, please read the Notes for awnings: 8.6 to 8.8.

 An owner must engage a Chartered Professional Engineer to design the awnings on the ground level greater than 20 square metres and not exceeding 30 square metres.
-Constructing the awning needs to be carried out in accordance with that design.
+Construction of the awning needs to be carried out in accordance with that design.

-If an owner intends to erect an awning less than 20 square metres on the ground floor, exemption 16 (section 8.6) may be applicable.
+If an owner intends to erect an awning not exceeding 20 square metres on the ground floor, exemption 16 in section 8.6.
+Awnings not exceeding 20 square metres of this document may be applicable.

 What is exempt